Micahs0Day/micahs0day.github.io/_posts/2021-02-19-Labs_Pfsense_Install.md

 ---
 layout: post
-title: Installing PfSense as a VM using ESXI
+title: Installing and configuring PfSense as a virtual Machine using VMware ESXI.
 categories: labs
 published: true
 ---